Enrico Elisi: Life and career

-Elisi has given recitals throughout Europe, showcasing his talent at notable venues such as the Bemberg Museum in Toulouse, France; Centro del Carmen in Valencia, Spain; Dante Society in Bonn, Germany; Wolfsburg Castle and Kiel Universität's Bach-Saal in Germany; and the Cyril and Methodius Foundation in Piestany, Slovakia.
+Throughout Europe, Elisi has performed at venues such as the Bemberg Museum in Toulouse, France; Centro del Carmen in Valencia, Spain; Dante Society in Bonn, Germany; Wolfsburg Castle and Kiel Universität's Bach-Saal in Germany; and the Cyril and Methodius Foundation in Piestany, Slovakia.
 In Italy, he has performed at historic locations, including La Fenice Theatre in Venice, Dante's Church and the Hall of the Five Hundred in the Medici-owned Palazzo Vecchio, and Sala del Buonumore in Florence.
 Other Italian performances occurred at the Pavarotti-Freni Opera House in Modena, the Bibiena Theatre and Palazzo Guerreri-Gonzaga in Mantua, and the Sala dei Giganti in Padua.

-He performed to acclaim in Japan, South Korea (IBK Hall, Seoul), China, Taiwan, Indonesia, Singapore, Peru (Centro Cultural de España, Lima), and Canada (Banff Centre) and at notable venues in the United States, including the National Gallery of Art, the Italian Embassy in Washington, DC, the New York Public and Morgan Libraries, and Carnegie Hall’s Weill Hall.
+He has performed in Japan, South Korea (IBK Hall, Seoul), China, Taiwan, Indonesia, Singapore, Peru (Centro Cultural de España, Lima), and Canada (Banff Centre) as well as at notable venues in the United States, including the National Gallery of Art, the Italian Embassy in Washington, DC, the New York Public and Morgan Libraries, and Carnegie Hall’s Weill Hall.
 Recently, he received praise at the Great Pianists at Stetson, Kent Keyboard and Coastal Carolina Steinway Series, and the Chopin Society (San Francisco).

 As a soloist, Elisi has collaborated with renowned orchestras, including the Florence Symphony in Italy, Orchestra Classica de Porto in Portugal, Jakarta Sinfonietta in Indonesia, and various symphony orchestras in the United States such as the Bay Atlantic Symphony, Greeley Philharmonic, Williamsport Symphony, Pennsylvania Centre, and Central Texas Philharmonic.

 Elisi's contributions extend beyond his performances as he has recorded works by Mozart, with a forthcoming release featuring selected Partitas and Preludes by Bach.
 His performances have been featured in TV broadcasts such as Rádio e Televisão de Portugal and WPSU in the United States.
-Radio stations worldwide, including Montebeni Classica FM in Italy, WCLV Cleveland, UNC, KCNV Nevada Public Radio, KGCS, and Via Classica Radio in Germany, have also showcased his talent.
+Radio stations worldwide, including Montebeni Classica FM in Italy, WCLV Cleveland, UNC, KCNV Nevada Public Radio, KGCS, and Via Classica Radio in Germany, have also showcased his playing.

-A passionate chamber musician, Elisi has collaborated with esteemed ensembles such as the New Orford String Quartet and principal players from the Baltimore, Chicago, and American Symphony Orchestras.
+During her career as a chamber musician, Elisi has collaborated with ensembles such as the New Orford String Quartet as well as principal players from the Baltimore, Chicago, and American Symphony Orchestras.

 He has championed new music by performing works by contemporary composers, including Fedele, Berio, and Sciarrino, and has premiered compositions by Kye Ryung Park and Paul Chihara.
 Elisi's diverse new music repertoire includes notable recordings of Chihara's "Two Images" on Albany Records and the highly anticipated release of J. V. Grossmann's "Angelus and Songs," a collection of works by the native Peruvian composer.